luiswirth/bsc-thesis/src/matter/mesh.typ

 Now we want to focus on the special case of simplicial geometry, where the Riemannian metric is defined on our mesh.

-We have seen with our coordinate simplicies that our geometry is piecewise-flat over the cells.
+We have seen with our coordinate simplices that our geometry is piecewise-flat over the cells.
 This means that our metric is constant over each cell and changes only from one cell to another.